Gabo-araya/sgsi_ext/ansible/Readme.md

 In the settings of the space in the cloud console, in _CORS Configurations_ click _Add_.
 Add the server's url and allow `GET` and `HEAD`.

 Then in _API_, in _Spaces access keys_ click _Generate New Key_.
 Take note of the key and its secret.

+## Logs

+If you are not familiar with docker-compose:
+- Run `docker-compose logs django` to see the output of the `django` container
+- Add `-f` after `logs` to wait for new messages
+- Add `-t` after `logs` if you want extra timestamps

+### Cron logs

+Running `docker-compose logs ofelia` gives you the output of the `runcrons` management command, which is usually nothing.
+The logs are in `www.example.com/admin/django_cron/cronjoblog/`

+TODO: replace previous paragraph if an alternative to django-cron is installed, or remove this note when django-cron is installed.